 The first week of Fall each year is Fall Prevention Awareness Week.
-This event has taken place since 2008 to raise awareness among the older adults, their families and caregivers, eldercare professionals, and the general public about the seriousness of this preventable problem.
+This event has taken place since 2008 to raise awareness among older adults, their families and caregivers, eldercare professionals, and the general public about the seriousness of this preventable problem.

 For those who want to participate, StopFalls.org has many ideas and resources to help you or your organization plan for Fall Prevention Awareness Week.
 For example: